 Hollis Hyans focuses on state and local tax litigation and planning.
 She has extensive experience in general commercial litigation and has handled a wide range of state and local tax controversies, litigating or resolving state tax disputes across the nation, in courts and in administrative tribunals in more than 40 states and localities.
-She advises clients on matters arising in all of the states and localities, at all stages from the earliest responses to initial audit inquiries, to dealing with audit disputes, to filing administrative protests and handling them from beginning to end.
+She advises clients on matters arising in all of the states and localities, at all stages from the earliest responses to initial audit inquiries, dealing with audit disputes, filing administrative protests, and handling them from beginning to end.
 She is familiar with and has handled disputes in courts in nearly every state, dealing with discovery issues, witness preparation, depositions, pre-trial proceedings, trials, and appeals.
-She has experience in just about every area of state and local tax and related matters, including corporate income and franchise taxes, sales and use taxes, personal income tax, utility taxes, state unemployment taxes, and unclaimed property.
+She has experience in just about every area of state and local tax, including corporate income and franchise taxes, sales and use taxes, personal income tax, utility taxes, state unemployment taxes, and unclaimed property.
 She also advises on the state and local tax ramifications of various business transactions, and on tactics for reducing state tax problems before they become large and expensive.

 Ms. Hyans is recommended as a leading lawyer by Legal 500 US 2011 and Super Lawyers 2008 – 2011.
 She has been named to State Tax Notes’ “Top 10 Tax Lawyers” list for 2011.